sohanshrestha12/Todo-App-List/README.md

 **Next Steps**:

-To make this work, I'll need to switch to a database solution that is compatible with serverless platforms, such as MySQL, PostgreSQL,
+To make this work, I'll need to switch to a database solution that is compatible with serverless platforms, such as MySQL, PostgreSQL.

+### Screenshot